sjbennett123/gloryforthefist/content/current_writeups/four_fiends/_index.md

 - Hydrosus the Drowned (Water),
 - Tal’Deth the Cloudstrider (Air)

 Seeing some of Valdricks troops left behind in Elysia after the Crystal Barrier, he began searching for the Key to the Dark Tower of Montesque.
-When he discovered the location of the original, someone had beaten him to it but a note was left with very specific instructions on how to get a “One Time Access Key” to the Tower.
+When he discovered the location of the original, someone had beaten him to it but a note was left with specific instructions on how to get a “One Time Access Key” to the Tower.
 To gain access to this key, Draven approached Valdricks forces and offered them a return to their master if they helped him gain the Key Copy.
 After some discussion of the terms, Valdricks forces allied themselves with Draven until the deal was done.